Frederick III, German Emperor: Early life and education

 Despite the value placed by the Hohenzollern family on a traditional military education, Augusta insisted that her son also receive a classical education.
 Accordingly, Frederick was thoroughly tutored in both military traditions and the liberal arts.
 His private tutor was Ernst Curtius, a famous archaeologist.
 Frederick was a talented student, particularly good at foreign languages, becoming fluent in English and French, and studying Latin.
 He also studied history, geography, physics, music and religion, and excelled at gymnastics; as required of a Prussian prince, he became a very good rider.
-Hohenzollern princes were made familiar with the military traditions of their dynasty at an early age; Frederick was ten when he was commissioned as a second lieutenant into the First Infantry Regiment of Guards.
+Hohenzollern princes were made familiar with the military traditions of their dynasty at an early age; Frederick was ten when he was commissioned as a second lieutenant into the First Guard Infantry Regiment of Foot.
 As he grew older, he was expected to maintain an active involvement in military affairs.
 However, at the age of 18, he broke with family tradition and entered the University of Bonn where he studied history, law and governance, and public policy.
 During his time at Bonn (1850–1852), his teachers included Ernst Moritz Arndt and Friedrich Christoph Dahlmann.
 His time spent at the university, coupled with the influence of less conservative family members, were instrumental in his embrace of liberal beliefs.

 In 1853, Frederick was initiated into Freemasonry by his father, then Prince William of Prussia, and would later become Master of the Order of the Grand Landlodge of the Freemasons of Germany.
 During his brief reign, he would serve as the patron of the German Freemasons.